R3inholt/PasswordGenerator/README.md

 # General description

 Application which provides to a user possibility to create unique, complex passwords for many use cases.
+It uses simple randomization of characters appended to a set which is represented by simple string variable.

 # Scope of functionalities